What does it mean to be a successful business?

 - How quickly is our innovation cycle being realized in terms of saleable goods and what effect are those innovations having on our bottom-line?

 We agree with Barbour that this introspection about measuring purpose is not only worth it, but necessary to do doing meaningful, purposeful, and impactful business.

-Your brand’s purpose warrants measurement, and time dedicated to building a personalized system for your business.
-Ask questions and believe in your purpose to the extent that quantification and qualification of it matters, that it truly does drive success – both internal and external.
+Your brand’s purpose warrants measurement and time dedicated to building a personalized system for your business.
+Ask questions and believe in your purpose to the extent that quantification and qualification of it matters, that it truly does drive success both internally and externally.
 Build a measurement system that can be explained and communicated to all the people that matter to your business’s success.